 Seventeen states have different categories for electric bikes to fall into.
 The Federal government made the definition of the e-bikes, and the states added how you can use those bikes on public trails and roads.
 In some states, the bikes fall into the category of a moped or other smaller motorized transport that requires licensure under pre-existing laws.

 Some states are working to ban e-bikes, such as New York, but twelve of the seventeen states use three different classifications for the type of e-bike it is and how you intend to use them.
 Fortunately, the thirteen states with similar laws make up one-third of the US population.

 - Class 1

 Class 1 is the most basic e-bike.
-A class 1 bike can go up to twenty miles an hour with an electronic pedelec assist.
-The motor will only work while pedaling.
+A class 1 bike can go up to twenty miles an hour with an electronic pedal assist.
+The motor will only work while pedalling.